fierceX/tiddly-wiki-server/README.md

 [简体中文](./README_CN.md)

 This is an efficient, low-maintenance, and feature-rich web server for [TiddlyWiki].
-It is a fork of the original [tiddly-wiki-server](https://github.com/nknight/tiddly-wiki-server), rewritten in Rust to provide better performance, file management, and cloud integration.
+It is a fork of the original [tiddly-wiki-server](https://github.com/nknight/tiddly-wiki-server), rewritten in Rust to provide better performance, file management, cloud integration, and quick capture capabilities.

 It uses the [web server API] provided by the [TiddlyWeb plugin] to save tiddlers in a [SQLite database], while offloading binary files to local storage or S3-compatible cloud storage.